 Thank you for stopping to look at my profile.
 I know that choosing a counsellor can seem a really daunting task.
 If you are looking for friendly, professional support, I offer a non-judgmental space in which you can safely and confidentially unpick and explore whatever it is that has brought you to therapy.
 It is so important to feel truly heard and seen in life, and this will be at the heart of our therapeutic relationship - I am here to listen.
+I am a qualified, registered and insured counsellor who puts your safety and wellbeing first.

 I work in a person-centred way, meaning that you are central to the process; it is always about you and for you.
 But I will draw from several different modes of therapy as we work together to solve your puzzles.
 As we are all unique, so I believe therapy is not a one-size-fits-all adventure but needs to be tailored and evolved to suit who we are.